venusrb/Fall-Risk-Prediction/README.md

 # Data Colection

 98 patients, 65 years old and older, a diverse group of geriatric patients, participated in this study.
-They were evaluated with the Timed-Up-and-Go (TUG) test while three sensors were installed on their bodies (on their right and left shoes, and the collear of their clothing).
+They were evaluated with the Timed-Up-and-Go (TUG) test while three IMU sensors were installed on their bodies (on their right and left shoes, and the collear of their clothing).
 &nbsp;

 ## Population